dcsoft-yyf/JIEJIE.NET/README.md

 ## 2 , Encrypt *.resources file.
  Haker can dasm .NET assembly file use ildasm.exe, and get all `*.resouces` file embed in assembly , change it , maby replace their name or logo image, and use ilasm.exe to rebuild a .NET assembly file.Change your copyright UI to haker's copyright UI.
-  DC.NET Protector can encrypt *.resouces files and hidden it, It is more hard to modify copyright UI.So it can protect your copyright.
+<br/>  DC.NET Protector can encrypt *.resouces files and hidden it, It is more hard to modify copyright UI.So it can protect your copyright.
-For example, your a define a WinFrom , and the InitializeComponent() function code is :
+<br/>For example, your a define a WinFrom , and the InitializeComponent() function code is :
 ```C#
 private void InitializeComponent()
 {